danieljschua/ghi-website/README.md

 A club that spreads awareness of global health crises and provides service opportunities to high school students.

 Learn more at https://activities.tjhsst.edu/global-health-initiative/

+> 💡 When updating director, remove preceding slashes when referencing asset files!